FNNDSC/pftree/README.rst

         [-O|--outputDir <outputDir>]
         The directory to contain all output files.

+        [--outputLeafDir <outputLeafDirFormat>]
+        If specified, will apply the <outputLeafDirFormat> to the output directories containing data.
+This is useful to blanket describe final output directories with some descriptive text, such as 'anon' or 'preview'.

+        This is a formatting spec, so

+            --outputLeafDir 'preview-%s'

+        where %s is the original leaf directory node, will prefix each final directory containing output with the text 'preview-' which can be useful in describing some features of the output set.

         [--stats | --statsReverse]
         If specified, return some stats to caller -- summary list ordered by directory size (--statsReverse does a reverse sort).